Eduardo Parraguez

-Víctor Eduardo Parraguez Galarce (born 21 October 1935) was the 32nd Mayor of the commune of Pichilemu, office which he held between 1975 and 1979, after being appointed by the government junta presided by General Augusto Pinochet.
-Parraguez Galarce is also an agricultural entrepreneur, and had an important role in the committee that prompted the creation of the province of Cardenal Caro, in his home region.
+Víctor Eduardo Parraguez Galarce (21 October 1935 – 9 August 2026) was a Chilean politician who served as the 32nd Mayor of the commune of Pichilemu, office which he held between 1975 and 1979, after being appointed by the government junta presided by General Augusto Pinochet.
+Parraguez Galarce was also an agricultural entrepreneur, and had a role in the committee that prompted the creation of the province of Cardenal Caro, in his home region.

-Biography
+Life and career

+Background

 Eduardo Parraguez was born on 21 October 1935 in the commune of Paredones, in current Cardenal Caro Province, Region of O'Higgins, Chile.
 His parents were Víctor Luis Parraguez and Enedina del Carmen Galarce de Parraguez.
 Parraguez Galarce married María Mirta Lidia Cáceres González (born 28 July 1945) in La Estrella, on 24 December 1966.

+Parraguez died on 9 August 2026, at the age of 90.

 Political career

 Parraguez was appointed Mayor of Pichilemu, by decree of the government junta presided by General Augusto Pinochet, in 1975.
 He succeeded Mario Urrutia Carrasco.
 Parraguez remained in the office until 1979.